iszczesniak/cpp/memory/index.md

 Data created with the `new` operator has to be eventually destroyed by the `delete` operator, otherwise we get a memory leak.
-We cannot destroy the same data twice, otherwise we get undefined behaviour (e.g., a segmentation fault, bugs).
+We cannot destroy the same data twice, otherwise we get undefined behavior (e.g., a segmentation fault, bugs).

 For regular use, a programmer should use the smart pointers, which are